ask-dataops/snowflake/snowflake-setup-non-fme.md

 ```

 ### 5. Keep dev and prod separate
 Use one Snowflake target for dev and another for prod.
-Snowflake’s CI/CD guidance recommends separate environments for development and production [web:4].
+Snowflake CI/CD guidance recommends separate environments for development and production [web:4].

 ## dbt Project Setup